 Need for Speed Heat has a big focus on the difference between day and night (besides the obvious), each one affording the player new opportunities and new challenges.
-We’re here to show you the crucial changes between the two, how you can go from light to dark with ease, and how to use them to your advantage for money and reputation.
+We’re here to show you how night and day works, how you can swap between them, and how to use them to your advantage for money and reputation.

-The Difference Between Day and Night in Need for Speed Heat
+What's the Difference Between Day and Night in Need for Speed Heat?

 Need for Speed’s day/night cycle essentially breaks the game in two, with large portions of the game’s content made either accessible or inaccessible depending on the time.
 Some elements remain the same (there’ll always be billboards to smash, for example), but most of the game’s available races are either assigned to the day or night, each one offering different rewards.